TwitchViejoSarmi/Auto-Parry/README.md

 2. This program was made in the Windows Operating System and has not been tested (yet) with other Operating Systems.
 3. The program requires having some Python libraries installed for its operation.
 The same program will help you tell them which libraries they are missing and how to install them.
 It is recommended to use tools such as YouTube to learn its correct installation.
 4. This program is **NOT** **100% accurate**, it tends to have errors in detecting the ball at higher speeds and when nearby objects or entities with a similar color are found.
+### Requirements
+1. Have Python installed.
+2. Open the game in full screen so that the taskbar cannot be seen (this is for the correct functioning of the program).
+3. Play in first person.
+4. Enable ball tracking within the game.
+You can enable it in the game by pressing the **R** key.
 ### Functioning
 * Running the `program.py` file will check the installation of the libraries.
 Those that are installed will appear as **INSTALLED** and those that are not as **NOT INSTALLED**: